 Before we get into the nitty-gritty of both styles, it’s good to have a solid understanding of what each one is all about!

-A live-action video, are simply pieces that involve real-life footage of people, animal, and settings.
+A live-action video is simply a piece that involves real-life footage of people, animals, and settings.
 It is contrasted with animation in that it primarily uses photography.
 If you have ever seen a movie or commercial with real actors, you’ve seen a live-action piece.

 Animation refers to using and manipulating drawn figures to appear as if moving.
 Nowadays, most animations are made by giving motion to computer-generated imagery.
 If you have ever seen a cartoon for kids, you’ve seen an animated production.

-Once you start developing your video marketing strategy, there will be plenty of questions that’ll jump into your head.
+Once you start developing your video marketing strategy, there will be plenty of questions that will jump into your head.
 Each seemingly more pressing than the last!
 However, even before you decide between live-action and animation, there are three that we feel you should start with.

 Getting them out of the way first should get you closer to honing down which alternative suits your company (and your message) best.